Life With Braces in Sunrise, FL

 Now that you have your braces and are on your way to that perfect smile, you need to know how to take care of them.
 Throughout your time in braces, you will want to maintain them properly because a broken bracket or loose wire can delay treatment.

-We know, going through popcorn and potato chip withdrawals can be tough, but avoiding foods that can damage your appliances takes a little extra care and is totally worth it!
-Don't worry, you'll be back to your favorite snack foods in no time!
+We know, going through popcorn and potato chip withdrawals can be tough, but avoiding foods that can damage your appliances takes a little extra care and is totally worth it.
+Don't worry, you'll be back to your favorite snack foods in no time.

 When you first get your braces, you will probably notice your teeth and mouth feel a little tender or sore.
-This is perfectly normal, and we promise your mouth won't be sore forever!
+This is perfectly normal, and we promise your mouth won't be sore forever.

 To relieve the pain, swish and gargle a saltwater rinse (one teaspoon of salt to 8oz. of water) for a few minutes - make sure to spit it out, don't swallow.